 Working with students from University of York to create a digital game

-In May 2017, we worked with first year archaeology undergraduate students from the University of York.
-Tasked with the idea of creating a digital output to be used online, and potentially in the museum, the students embraced the project and the game ‘How long would you survive in Roman Malton?’ was born.
+In May 2017 we worked with first year undergraduate archaeology students from the University of York.
+Tasked with creating a digital output to be used online, and potentially in the museum, the students embraced the project and the game ‘How long would you survive in Roman Malton?’ was born.

 The brief given to the students was to create something to appeal to a younger audience, using Fido, our museum dog icon as the guiding figure.
 The students spent time with the museum volunteers, looking at objects in the store and seeing how and what the museum currently did for families and in schools.
 The students then pitched their ideas to the volunteers and a plan was agreed.
 The students would create a series of scenarios and ask the ‘player’ to make certain choices.
 The ultimate goal was to see if you could survive until the age of 52 years in Roman Malton.

 The game was then tested with volunteers, a school group and visitors to the museum, before the final version, which you see today, was completed.